 Proposals for new housing development outside the Built-Up Area Boundary will be permitted where they take the form of:

-single dwellings and small groups of up to 3 dwellings outside, but adjacent to, the Built-up Area Boundary; or
+single dwellings and small scale groups of up to 4 dwellings outside, but immediately adjacent to, the Built-up Area Boundary; or

-one dwelling or a pair of semi-detached dwellings on an undeveloped plot within a closely knit ‘cluster’ as defined in Policy HAR1 adjacent to or fronting an existing highway
+one dwelling or a pair of semi-detached dwellings, each having a maximum gross internal floor area of 98 square metres excluding garage space, on an undeveloped plot that is:

+i) located within the curtilage of an existing dwelling;

+ii) adjacent to or fronting an existing highway; and

+iii) within a closely knit ‘cluster’ as defined in Policy HAR1.

 All proposals should be accompanied by:

-a completed Core Strategy Policy CS11 assessment checklist, which takes into account any cumulative impact taken with other existing commitments in the village; and
+a completed Core Strategy Policy CS11 assessment checklist, which takes into account any cumulative impact taken with other existing commitments in the village;

+a Landscape Visual Impact Assessment; and

 where the site is located in the conservation area or adjoins a listed building, a statement, proportionate to the assets’ importance, describing the significance of the heritage asset affected, including any contribution made by their setting.

-In addition, planning applications outside, but adjacent to, the Built-up Area Boundary should be accompanied by a Landscape Visual Impact Assessment in accordance with Policy HAR 11.

 The scale and nature of all schemes must ensure an appropriate level of services, facilities and infrastructure, including primary school capacity, are available or can be provided to serve the proposed development.

 Permission will not be granted where:

-a proposal harms or undermines a visually important gap that contributes to the character and distinctiveness of the rural scene; or
+a proposal harms or undermines a visually important gap or important hedgerow that contributes to the character and distinctiveness of the rural scene; or

 development would have an adverse impact on the environment or highway safety; or